minuka819/minuka819/README.md

 ## 🚀 About Me
 - 🌟 Enthusiast in **Data Analysis and Computational Biology**
 - 🎯 Focused on creating **Scalable pipelines and data driven solutions**
-- 💡  Always learning and exploring **New ways to clean, process and analyze DATA!**
+- 💡  Always learning and exploring **new ways to CLEAN, PROCESS and analyze DATA!**
 ---
 ## 🔧 Technologies & Tools